adap/flower/examples/flower-via-docker-compose /README.md

      ```

 3. **Automated Grafana Configuration**:
-   - Grafana is set up to automatically load pre-defined data sources and dashboards for immediate monitoring.
-This automation is facilitated by provisioning files: `prometheus-datasource.yml` for data sources and `default_dashboard.json` for dashboards.
-These files are located in the `./config/provisioning/` directory of the project and are mounted directly into the Grafana container through Docker Compose volume mappings.
-This ensures that upon startup, Grafana is pre-configured with the necessary settings for monitoring without any manual setup.
+   - Grafana is configured to load pre-defined data sources and dashboards for immediate monitoring, facilitated by provisioning files.
+The provisioning files include `prometheus-datasource.yml` for data sources, located in the `./config/provisioning/datasources` directory, and `dashboard_index.json` for dashboards, in the `./config/provisioning/dashboards` directory.
+The `grafana.ini` file is also tailored to enhance user experience:
+     - **Admin Credentials**: We provide default admin credentials in the `grafana.ini` configuration, which simplifies access by eliminating the need for users to go through the initial login process.
+     - **Default Dashboard Path**: A default dashboard path is set in `grafana.ini` to ensure that the dashboard with all the necessary panels is rendered when Grafana is accessed.

+   These files and settings are directly mounted into the Grafana container via Docker Compose volume mappings.
+This setup guarantees that upon startup, Grafana is pre-configured for monitoring, requiring no additional manual setup.

 4. **Begin Training Process**:
    - The federated learning training automatically begins once all client containers are successfully connected to the Flower server.
 This synchronizes the learning process across all participating clients.